 The School intends to apply for exemption under the Non-local Higher and Professional Education (Regulation) Ordinance.
 It is a matter of discretion for individual employers to recognise any qualification to which these courses may lead.

-Prospective candidates will either have gained a first-class or second class degree, which can be in any subject area or be able to demonstrate equivalent skills and aptitudes through the possession of professional or vocational qualification and/or the accrual of relevant work experiences.
-Relevant experience can come from a wide spectrum of work or voluntary environments but clear evidence of this experience must be provided.
+- Or be able to demonstrate equivalent skills and aptitudes through the possession of a professional or vocational qualification and/or the accrual of relevant work experiences.
+Relevant experience can come from a wide spectrum of work or voluntary environments but clear evidence of this experience must be provided

-Candidates without a degree will be asked to complete an assessment, such as an essay, so as to demonstrate their readiness for postgraduate study.
+If you do not have a degree, you will be asked complete an assessment, such as an essay, so as to demonstrate your readiness for postgraduate study.
 Clear guidance will be provided on assessment criteria.
-They may also be required to attend an interview.
+You may also be required to attend an interview.